Rolando-Zarate/RolandoDB/README.md

 # Versions
 RolandoDB python implementation is in version 1.0 definitive

-In PHP version is 1.0, not definitive.
+In PHP version is 1.0 definitive.